vlordier/ad-maker/specs/Video_Cutdown_Generation.md

     - **Text Overlay Adjustments**: Automatically adjusts the position, font size, and color of text overlays to ensure readability and compliance with platform guidelines.
     - **Dynamic Motion Graphics**: For video assets, this agent can add motion graphics that enhance the visual appeal, making the asset more engaging.
     - **Localized Variants**: Adjusts assets for localization purposes, such as language adaptation or region-specific guidelines (e.g., different legal disclaimers in various regions).
+# Video Cutdown Generation

+## Overview

+The Video Cutdown Generation process involves creating shorter versions of longer ad videos while preserving key messages and visuals.
+This is achieved through scene selection, duration management, and transition smoothing.

+## Key Features

+- **Semantic Cutdown Requests**: Allows users to request cutdowns based on semantic content, such as "10s of city walking scenes."
+- **N x M Matching**: Matches storyboards with the best video clips to ensure optimal content alignment.

+## Workflow

+1. **Input Video**: The original video is segmented into clips.
+2. **Scene Selection**: Key scenes are identified and selected based on user requests and semantic analysis.
+3. **Cutdown Generation**: Selected scenes are compiled into a cohesive cutdown video.

+## Agents Involved

+- **KeySceneDetectionAgent**: Identifies important scenes using visual and audio analysis.
+- **CutdownGeneratorAgent**: Generates cutdown versions based on selected scenes and target durations.

+## Product Requirements

+### Functional Requirements

+1. **Semantic Cutdown Requests**:
+   - Users must be able to specify semantic content for cutdowns, such as specific scenes or themes.
+   - The system should support natural language processing to interpret user requests accurately.

+2. **Scene Selection and Duration Management**:
+   - The system must identify key scenes based on user input and predefined criteria.
+   - Duration management should ensure that cutdowns meet specified time constraints without losing essential content.

+3. **Transition Smoothing**:
+   - Implement smooth transitions between scenes to maintain video coherence.
+   - Transitions should be customizable based on user preferences.

+4. **Output Formatting**:
+   - Provide cutdown videos in multiple formats (e.g., MP4, AVI) to meet platform requirements.
+   - Include metadata detailing scene content and transitions.

+### Non-Functional Requirements

+1. **Performance**:
+   - The system should process video cutdowns within a reasonable time frame, ideally under 5 minutes for a 60-second video.

+2. **Scalability**:
+   - Must handle multiple concurrent requests without degradation in performance.

+3. **Usability**:
+   - The interface should be intuitive, allowing users to easily specify cutdown requirements.

+4. **Reliability**:
+   - Ensure high availability and minimal downtime, with robust error handling and recovery mechanisms.

+## Challenges

+- Ensuring semantic relevance in cutdowns.
+- Balancing scene selection with duration constraints.
+- Handling diverse video formats and resolutions.
+- Maintaining video quality during cutdown processing.